also known as: Alsóverecke (HU), Nižní Verecki (CZ), Nizhniye Veretski (RU)

 Other spellings/names for Nyzhni Vorota are Wereczke Also, Nižní Verecky, Nizhni Veretski, Nizhniye Vorota and Verecky Nizni.

 In Yiddish, Nyzhni Vorota was known as Veretski

-Nyzhni Vorota is located about 13 miles S of Uzhhorod (Ungvár) and 17 W of Mukacheve (Munkács).
+Nyzhni Vorota is located about thirteen miles south of Uzhhorod (Ungvár) and seventeen miles west of Mukacheve (Munkács).